gschmutz/kafka-workshop/04b-working-with-avro-idl-and-java/README.md

 ## Adding documentation to the Avro IDL

+The Avro IDL language also [supports comments](https://avro.apache.org/docs/1.11.1/idl-language/#comments).

+All Java-style comments are supported within a Avro IDL file.
+Any text following `//` on a line is ignored, as is any text between `/*` and `*/`, possibly spanning multiple lines.
+Comments that begin with `/**` are used as the documentation string for the type or field definition that follows the comment

+Let's extend `Notification.avdl`  with some comments on record as well as on field level:

 ```
 @namespace("com.trivadis.kafkaws.avro.v1")
 protocol NotificationProtocol {
 	/**
-    Notifcation structure defining a message to be sent as a notification.
+    Notification structure defining a message to be sent as a notification.
     Will be used to notify users of a problem.
     */
 	record Notification {
 			/**
 			This is the ID of a notification, optional
  			*/
-			union {null, long} id;
+			union {null, long} id;		// optional, should be changed in the future to mandatory!

 			/** This is the message of the notification */
 			union {null, string}  message;
 		}
 }
 ```

+The same can be done on the `NotificationSentEvent.avdl`:

 ```
 @namespace("com.trivadis.kafkaws.avro.v1")